-I'm a researcher who's work seeks to improve games use in national security policy analysis by systematically documenting existing approaches and developing new tools.
+I'm a researcher working to improve games use in national security policy analysis and research by systematically documenting existing approaches and developing new tools.

 I have a BA from the University of Chicago in Political Science, a MS from the Massachusetts Institute of Technology in Comparative Political Science, and a PhD from the Pardee RAND Graduate School.